Limited time First month free ·

 Hardware mouse jiggler

-A small USB device that plugs into your computer and either physically moves (mechanical) or electronically simulates mouse movement every few seconds.
+A small USB device that plugs into your computer and either physically moves a surface beneath your mouse or electronically simulates cursor movement every few seconds.
+It requires no software installation but appears in USB device logs that IT departments can audit.

 Software mouse jiggler